Ronnie Barker: Porridge, Open All Hours and other work

-In 1976, Barker played Friar Tuck in the film Robin and Marian, directed by Richard Lester.
+In 1976, he played Friar Tuck in the film Robin and Marian, directed by Richard Lester.
 The same year, determined not to be remembered only as Fletcher, Barker opted to end Porridge after three series and instead focused on the second pilot Open All Hours, alongside David Jason.
 Barker starred as Arkwright, a money-grabbing, stuttering shopkeeper.
 Arkwright's stutter was not in the script; Barker was inspired to use it by Melvyn's performance and use of a stutter in a 1955 play the two performed at the Palace Theatre called Hot Water.
 Open All Hours aired one series in 1976 on BBC2 but was not renewed due to low ratings.
 As a result, Barker backtracked on his earlier decision and produced a third series of Porridge, as well as a film adaptation.
 It was followed by the spin-off sitcom Going Straight which focused on Fletcher after his release from prison.
 While not as popular as Porridge, Barker again won the BAFTA for Best Light Entertainment Performance.

 Further plans for the show were ended when Barker's co-star Richard Beckinsale died of a heart attack in 1979, aged 31.
 With repeats of Open All Hours earning high ratings on BBC1, the BBC commissioned a further series of the show on 18 January 1980, with another two made as well as the show continued its ratings success.
 Both shows placed in the top ten of the 2004 poll to determine Britain's Best Sitcom; Porridge finished seventh and Open All Hours eighth.

 Barker was the first actor considered for the role of Frank Spencer in Some Mothers Do 'Ave 'Em, but turned it down, so Michael Crawford was cast instead.